A SURVEY OF OPTIONS AND STRATEGIES

 The X-T3 camera has a USB type-C (USB 3.1 Gen 1) connection port.
 As well as its data transfer function, the port can also be used to input 5 Volt power for charging the battery in the camera body, or to assist powering the camera’s operation.

-The USB socket accepts a USB-C plug.
-However, depending on the type of device used for charging, the cable could be either a USB-C to USB-C, or a USB-A to USB-C cable.
+The USB socket accepts a USB type-C plug.
+However, depending on the type of device used for charging, the cable could be either a USB type-C to type-C, or a USB type-A to type-C cable.

 According to USB standards, the X-T3 is considered a high power device, since it requires at least 500mA from the USB supply.